EBHolm/KFT-Neutrinos/README.md

 The Python package `kftneutrinos` gives access to the following functions.
 For more details on each computation method, see the paper `XXXX.XXXX`.

 * `py_first_order`: Computes the neutrino clustering factor to first order in kinetic field theory perturbation theory.

-* `py_second_order`: Computes the neutrino clustering factor to second order in kinetic field theory perturbation theory.

-* `py_born`: Computes the neutrino clustering factor using the Born approximation in kinetic field theory.
+For an example of how to call the function, see `/notebooks/first_order.ipynb`.